 – Sprinkle the meat with some salt and fresh ground pepper and put on top one third of the vegetable mix.

-- Bring it to a boil over high heat, then reduce the heat to its lowest level and cover the pot tightly.
+– Reduce heat to its lowest level, cover the pot tightly.

-– Serve directly out of the pot.
+– Serve the stew directly from of the pot.

 You can make this stew with different vegetable as well.

 You would have to use 8-9 cups of mixed vegetable.

 Recommended vegetable: Brussels sprouts, cauliflower or zucchini.